audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 Now list your secret keys with `gpg -K`.
 You will see that first key `7EC9E024` now says `sec#` which means this keyring no longer has the secret key on it.
 By way of comparison try `gpg --homedir ~/Persistent/gnupg-master-Tutorial-7EC9E024 -K` and you'll see that the "master" directory still has the full details!
 The first line is `sec` versus `sec#`.

+Lastly, the password on this "de-mastered" keyring is still the same as your original strong password.
+Apply your third (and final) password to this key with: `gpg --edit-key 7EC9E024 passwd`

+At this point, on your Tails installation you have your master credentials.
+We now need to get your daily-use credentials on your second USB stick.
+Insert this USB stick into the computer.
+For Unix people: "We need to mount the new USB disk and copy the subkey information onto the drive."

+1. Run `lsblk` this means :List Block Devices, aka Disks
+2. On my system `sda` has a tree that has a bunch of Tails partitions. `sda` means device `a`.
+Its partitions are `sda1`, `sda2`, etc.
+3. `sdb` looks similar, but seems to be the right size of the USB stick I injected.
+I'm going to use the first partition of this device thus `/dev/` + device `sdb` + partition `1` thus my "device name" is `/dev/sdb1`.
+4. I need a "mount point" a directory on the disk that will tunnel data back to /dev/sdb1.
+5. I enter the command: `sudo mount /dev/sdb1 /mnt -o umask=000`
+6. This means any user can write to this "directory."
+7. Copy the subkey goodies over: cp -r ~/.gnupg /mnt/gnupg`
+8. `cd /mnt/gnupg`
+9. `gpg --homedir . -K`: The output should show the subkey with master key removed (`sec#`).
+10. `cd && sudo umount /mnt`

+## Cleanup

+Let's make the default GPG directory for Tails the one that has your secret key.

+1. `rm ~/.gnupg/*`
+2. `cp ~/Persistent/gnupg-master-Tutorial-7EC9E024/* ~/.gnupg`
+3. `gpg -K` should show that your private key is the real deal (i.e. no `sec#` but rather `sec`)

+You're done.
+Take this Tails USB key and hide it away!
+Take the USB key with your subkeys and start encrypting and decryting with it.
+Publish that key far and wide!

 [Tails Installation Assistant]: https://tails.boum.org/install/index.en.html
 [TPV]: https://tails.boum.org/doc/first_steps/persistence/configure/index.en.html